soasme/shire/infra/README.md

 ## Playbooks

-If there is a history tfstate, please name it as "terraform.tfstate".
+If there is a history tfstate, please name it as "terraform.tfstate" under directory `infra/`.

 ```bash
 $ cp ~/Dropbox/MarkSthFun/infra/terraform.tfstate .
 ```

-Initialize.
+Initialize terraform plugins.

 ```bash
 $ terraform init
 ```

 Plan resources.
+You can check what will be provisioned.

 ```bash
 $ terraform plan
 ```

 Apply resources.
+It provisions cloud resources, including nodes, dns name records, extra.

 ```bash
 $ terraform apply
 ```

+You'll need to buy a domain and specify the name server of your domain to below names.

+* ns1.digitalocean.com
+* ns2.digitalocean.com
+* ns3.digitalocean.com

 Destroy resources.